 Current pumping rates from the underground are ~110 L/s.
-Over the coming year, it is anticipated to activate the Project Martha dewatering consent and begin dewatering below 700mRL.
-When this is initiated dewatering pumping rates are likely to increase.
+When water levels are drawn below 700mRL using the new dewatering system, pumping rates are likely to increase.

 Sampling of the backfill continues.
 The Correnso waste rock is non-acid forming.
 Sampling of the monitoring wells is carried out routinely.